There is a lot of trade war chat online at the moment... (March 2025)

 China is a fascinating place.
 The people are lovely.

 I strongly recommend you visit.
-You will – at the very least – be blown away.
+You will be blown away.

 That's it.